The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

 The global live cell imaging market exhibited moderate growth during 2015-2020.
 Looking forward, IMARC Group expects the market to grow at a CAGR of around 8% during 2021-2026.
-Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end-use sectors.
+Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Live cell imaging is a microscopy technique that allows in vivo imaging of cell structures.
 It helps scientists obtain valuable information on biological processes, including molecular localization and movement with time resolution.
 It also assists in studying dynamic complex assembly and interaction between molecules, viral particle behavior, and cellular responses to environmental cues.
 With recent advances in technologies, such as algorithms and data analysis, live cell imaging can monitor molecules within animals.